How to place images in letters with Photoshop

 Clicking on the third letter to select it.

-And press Backspace (Win) / Delete (Mac) to delete it.
-If you have more than three letters, continue deleting the others until only the first letter remains:
+Press Backspace (Win) / Delete (Mac) to remove it.
+You now have only the first letter remaining on this layer.

 Deleting the third letter on the layer.